A New Owners Guide To Indoor Cats

 That is why you should make sure that you buy them a comfortable cat bed.

-There are lots of different cat beds available, so you should choose one that is right for your cat.
+There are lots of different cat beds available, even ones that you can attach to a window, so you should choose one that is right for your cat.

 There are many different types of behavior that cats exhibit.